-- > Hong Kong is the largest centre for arranging bonds issued internationally by Asia-based entities. - The Government plans to issue a new round of Silver Bonds (targeting residents aged 60 or above) totalling no less than HK\$50 billion in the 2023-24 financial year to develop the retail bond market. - The borrowing limit of the Government Bond Programme was further increased from HK\$200 billion to HK\$300 billion in July 2021 to allow sufficient room for bond issuances. - Efficiency and capacity of the domestic Central Moneymarkets Unit (CMU) will be enhanced to cope with the increasing market demand of Bond Connect, providing a risk-controlled channel for
+- > Hong Kong is the largest centre for arranging bonds issued internationally by Asia-based entities. - The Government issued a new round of Silver Bonds (targeting residents aged 60 or above) totalling HK\$55 billion on August 18, 2023 to develop the retail bond market. - The borrowing limit of the Government Bond Programme was further increased from HK\$200 billion to HK\$300 billion in July 2021 to allow sufficient room for bond issuances. - Efficiency and capacity of the domestic Central Moneymarkets Unit (CMU) will be enhanced to cope with the increasing market demand of Bond Connect, providing a risk-controlled channel for